Earp Vendetta Ride: Stilwell shooting in Tucson

 On Sunday, March 19, the day after Morgan's murder, Deputy U.S. Marshal Wyatt Earp, his brother James, and a group of friends prepared to accompany Virgil and his wife, along with Morgan's body, to the rail head in Benson.
 From there James would accompany them to the family home in Colton, California.
 Morgan's wife and parents waited to bury him.
 Wyatt borrowed a 10 gauge double barreled Spencer shotgun from Fred Dodge.

 Earp assembles deputies

 On Monday, Wyatt received information that Frank Stilwell, Ike Clanton, Hank Swilling, and another cowboy were watching the passenger trains in Tucson intending to kill Virgil Earp.
-He thought getting the still invalid Virgil through to Tucson safely would require extra help.
+He thought getting the still invalided Virgil through to Tucson safely would require extra help.
 Wyatt, accompanied by Warren Earp, Doc Holliday, "Turkey Creek" Jack Johnson, and Sherman McMaster, guarded Virgil and Allie.
 In Contention City they stabled their horses and picked up an extra wagon.
 They rode in the wagon to the rail head in Benson, where they caught the next train to Tucson.

 They were all heavily armed with shotguns or rifles, except Virgil who had a pistol.
 Nathan W. Waite of Ash Canyon in the Huachuca Mountains was on the train with the Earp party.
 He said the Earp men were all armed and McMaster was wearing two cartridge belts.